Sagar-Darji/The-Sparks-Foundation/The Spark Foundation - Task_no. 4/README.md

 ![png](output_43_0.png)

+## Conclusion 5:
-#Con5: Explosion is the most perfered weapon used for mass distruction followed by firearms.Somethings which United Nation and their member nation need to bother for is the pronsness of getting the Biological and Radiological weapons in the hand of any such groups which have backings from nuclear power nations with weak political controle.
+Explosion is the most perfered weapon used for mass distruction followed by firearms.Somethings which United Nation and their member nation need to bother for is the pronsness of getting the Biological and Radiological weapons in the hand of any such groups which have backings from nuclear power nations with weak political controle.
 Example - Pakistan

 ### ATTACK TARGETS